When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Crying baby colic symptoms

-• The crying happens mostly at the same time each day.
+• Timing: The crying often happens at the same time each day, usually in the late afternoon or evening (the “witching hour”).

-• Neither eating or sleeping can distract your baby from crying.
+• Inconsolable: Neither feeding, rocking, nor sleeping seems to distract them from crying.

 What Causes Colic